brycewray/eleventy-site/src/posts/2021/08/gems-in-rough-08.md

 [^CICD]: Of course, I could use GitHub Actions to get around this, as I explained in last year's "[O say can you CI/CD?](/posts/2020/06/o-say-can-you-ci-cd)"---but, as a friend overseas would say, "I can't be arsed."

 **Update, 2021-09-18**: Azure deleted my test ASWA site tonight (early on 2021-09-19 according to UTC) because, apparently, it doesn't allow free static sites, after all, unlike the other vendors mentioned here.
 Consequently, the Speedlify test results now have four sites.
 {.yellowBox}

+**Update, 2021-09-25**: I've turned off the cron jobs that run the test each day, so the results will be frozen going forward.
+It seemed nonsensical to keep running the tests since the list of sites was down to just four---two of them Cloudflare-based.
+{.yellowBox}